microsoft/autogen/website/docs/Use-Cases/Auto-Generation.md

 The `human_input_mode` parameter of `UserProxyAgent` controls the behavior of the agent when it receives a message.
 It can be set to `"NEVER"`, `"ALWAYS"`, or `"TERMINATE"`.
 - Under the mode `human_input_mode="NEVER"`, the multi-turn conversation between the assistant and the user_proxy stops when the number of auto-reply reaches the upper limit specified by `max_consecutive_auto_reply` or the received message is a termination message according to `is_termination_msg`.
 - When `human_input_mode` is set to `"ALWAYS"`, the user proxy agent solicits human input every time a message is received; and the conversation stops when the human input is "exit", or when the received message is a termination message and no human input is provided.
-- When `human_input_mode` is set to `"TERMINATE"`, the user proxy agent solicits human input only when a termination message is received or the number of auto reply reaches `max_consecutive_auto_reply`.
+- When `human_input_mode` is set to `"TERMINATE"`, the user proxy agent solicits human input only when a termination message is received or the number of auto replies reaches `max_consecutive_auto_reply`.

 #### Function Calling
 To leverage [function calling capability of OpenAI's Chat Completions API](https://openai.com/blog/function-calling-and-other-api-updates?ref=upstract.com), one can pass in a list of callable functions or class methods to `UserProxyAgent`, which corresponds to the description of functions passed to OpenAI's API.